andreeavflorea/Metrics_validation/README.md

 |`--mode`| Metric filtering mode.
 Possible values are: <br>&nbsp;&nbsp; - **all:** generate plots using the full test set (by default). <br>&nbsp;&nbsp; - **matches:** only entries that appear in training or validation sets of CryoTEN and EMReady. <br>&nbsp;&nbsp; - **non_matches:** entries not included in the training or validation sets of CryoTEN and EMReady.|

-**Note:** using matches or non_matches you will need to provide the CSV files defining the CryoTEN and EMReady partitions, as well as the JSON file defining the train/validation/test split used in this work.
-Inside the script you will find two clearly marked comments indicating where the paths to these files must be updated:
+**Note:** when using `matches` or `non_matches`, you will need to provide the CSV or ODS files defining the CryoTEN and EMReady partitions, as well as the JSON file defining the train/validation/test split used in this work.
+Specifically, the required files are `data_cryoten.csv` (CryoTEN partition), and `train_val_test_split_emready.ods`(EMReady partition), as described in the repository *Data Organization* section.
+Within the script, two clearly marked comments indicate where the paths to these files must be updated:

 <pre>
 # >>> USER: update the path to the CryoTEN and EMReady partition CSV files